 Premium Pay for Working on Statutory Holidays in British Columbia

-Employees in British Columbia who work on a statutory holiday are entitled to premium pay in addition to their regular statutory holiday pay when eligible.
+When eligible, employees in British Columbia who work on a statutory holiday are entitled to premium pay in addition to their regular statutory holiday pay.
+Here are the premium pay rates for employees required to work on a statutory holiday in 2025:

 - 1.5X the regular wage for all hours worked up to 12 hours on the statutory holiday